Go to Reviews.org US Edition

 Netgear's EX3110 AC750 extender fits the same bill as TP-Link's RE200, with dual-band 750Mbps speeds and WiFi 5 technology, but it does come at a higher price around the $98 mark.

 TP-Link's tiny WiFi booster might not have all the fancy bits on bobs offered by the extenders above, but by golly does it make do with what it's got.

 At a cheap-as-chips price, this little goer will get you up to 300Mbps on a single-band connection.

 If you prefer a hard-wired connection, the TP-LINK TL-WA850RE also has an ethernet port (and an ethernet cable packed in).

 Lastly, and most importantly, there's the price.
 At most, you'll pay just below $60, but on a good day, there are regular deals under $40.

 Can't argue with that.

-If your bandwidth needs are next to non-existent and you only need something to get you out of a spot of bother, you can get some cheap-and-nasty WiFi extenders on Amazon for as low as $13.
-We don’t recommend them, but if you’re desperate for a deal, they might offer a temporary solution to your WiFi woes.
+If your bandwidth needs are next to non-existent and you only need something to get you out of a spot of bother, you can get some cheap-and-nasty WiFi signal boosters on Amazon and Kogan under $30.
+We don't recommend them, but if you're desperate for a deal, they might offer a temporary solution to your WiFi woes.

 Mesh network systems work on the same principle as a WiFi extender, except that your modem comes packaged with two to three WiFi "points" for you to place around your rooms with a weaker signal.